 Imagine yourself in 1930s Chicago.
 The famous Chicago Merchandise Mart was built for Marshall Field & Co. that year.
 Having survived the great fire of 1871, Chicago celebrated its centennial by hosting The World’s Fair in 1933.
 The speakeasies and gangsters were thriving.
 The country was reeling from economic insecurity as we struggled to find our footing in the industrial age.
 It was a distinguished time in Chicago’s history.

-The Gwen hotel has a glorious past and an even more glorious future.
-Rooted in the history and heritage of downtown Chicago in the 1930’s, the Gwen serves as a city emblem of this golden era, and yet is poised to bring luxury to a future generation of worldly travelers.
+The Gwen Hotel has a glorious past and an even more glorious future.
+Rooted in the history and heritage of downtown Chicago in the 1930s, the Gwen serves as a city emblem of this golden era, poised to bring luxury to a future generation of worldly travelers.
 This unmistakable inspiration comes to life with our historic facade, famously created by sculptress Gwen Lux in 1928.

 Fully-planned, transformative retreats and staycations, customized and curated for the moms of Chicago.